MR-DHRUV/Axonify-The-Secrect-Messenging-API/README.md

 ### Getting API key
 - User will be provided with two keys, a public and a private key
-- Private key will be used to send and recieve messages
+- Private key will be used to send and view messages
 - Public key will be used to determine the reciever.
 You can broadcast your public key to recieve messages.

 ```js